theiterators/kamon-cloudwatch/README.md

 You can configure the module behaviour by overriding any of the following settings in your `application.conf` file:

 ```
-kamon {
-  cloudwatch {
+kamon.cloudwatch {
   # namespace is the AWS Metrics custom namespace
-    namespace = <application name>
+  namespace = kamon-cloudwatch

-    # (Optional) AWS region, on ec2 region is fetched by getCurrentRegion command
-    region = eu-west-1

-    # batch size of data when send to Cloudwatch.
-Default: 20
+  # batch size of data when send to Cloudwatch
   batch-size = 20

-    # how many threads will be assigned to the pool that does the shipment of metrics.
-Default: 5
+  # Executor context threads.
-    async-threads = 5
+  execution-context-threads = 4

+  # You can override cloudwatch endpoint.
+Useful for testing against localstack
+  # cloudwatch-endpoint-override = ""

-    # whether to add Kamon environment tags to each of the metrics.
-Default: false
+  # Whether to include Kamon environmental tag to cloudwatch metrics.
+Default is false
-    include-environment-tags = false
+  # include-environment-tags = false

-    # explicit aws access key and secret definition (optional)
-    # if not specified values fetched from one of the followings
-    #   * AWS_PROFILE env variable
-    #   * AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY env variables
-    #   * Amazon EC2 Instance Metadata
-    # access-key-id = ""
-    # secret-access-key = ""

 }

-}
+kamon.modules.cloudwatch.enabled = true
 ```